MW 8x4 / N38 - neodymium magnet

 Physical properties of sintered neodymium magnets Nd2Fe14B

-Moreover, even though neodymium is part of the strongest magnets, they are prone to corrosion in humid environments.
-For this reason, they are coated with a coating of silver to increase their durability.
-It's worth noting that NdFeB neodymium magnets are about 13% lighter than SmCo magnets and, despite their power, are brittle, which requires care during their handling.
+Moreover, even though neodymium is a component of the strongest magnets, they are susceptible to corrosion in humid environments.
+Therefore, they are coated with a thin layer of epoxy to increase their durability.
+Interestingly that NdFeB neodymium magnets are about 13% lighter than SmCo magnets and, despite their power, easily break, which requires special caution during their handling.
 Therefore, any mechanical processing should be done before they are magnetized.

-In terms of properties in different environments, neodymium magnets are sensitive to corrosion, especially in humid conditions.
-Therefore, they are often covered with coatings, such as silver, to shield them from external factors and extend their lifespan.
-High temperatures exceeding 130°C can result in a reduction of their magnetic properties, although there are specific types of neodymium magnets that can tolerate temperatures up to 230°C.
+In terms of properties in different environments, neodymium magnets are susceptible to corrosion, especially in humid conditions.
+Therefore, they are often covered with thin coatings, such as nickel, to preserve them from external factors and extend their lifespan.
+Temperatures exceeding 130°C can result in a reduction of their magnetic properties, although there are particular types of neodymium magnets that can withstand temperatures up to 230°C.

 Advantages and disadvantages of neodymium magnets NdFeB.